mcharouk/aws/AdvancedArchitectingOnAWS/Module_9/SSE-KMS/README_DEMO.md

 ```
 aws-training-marccharouk-ssekms
 ```
+* Note that S3Administrator role has S3FullAccess policy
 * Assume the role S3Administrator and try to upload an object to the bucket (there is sampleFile.txt in this folder for example).
-* Upload should fail because Lack of permissions.
+* Upload should fail because Lack of permissions
 * go to KMS Key Property, Key Policy section
 * Add S3Administrator Role as key User
 * Show KMS Resource policy after the change